Consistent Functional Medicine Practice Growth Strategies

 - Taking time off with your family and to recharge your own batteries.

 - Managing your time with an iron fist (remember that time is the one resource that cannot be bought or replaced)

 Regular and consistent application of these techniques keeps you looking younger, feeling greater, full of energy, and allows you to set the best example for your patients.
 The side effect helps increase their compliance to your recommendations, thus increasing your revenue and improving your practice “Happy-ness” factor.

-I will be breaking down the Blueprint on building the functional medicine practice of your dreams in March (18th-20th) at the Functional Medicine Success Summit.
+I will be breaking down the Blueprint on building the functional medicine practice of your dreams on February 8-10, 2019 at the Functional Medicine Success Summit here in Sugar Land, TX.
 Will I see you there?
 I certainly hope so.
 One of the biggest keys in reducing stress is having a mentor so that yo don’t have to “re-create the wheel” if you get my meaning.
 And bring your staff with you.
 My staff will be there, and I will be having a break out session to help train your staff members.